Set up a local development environment¶

 The components most frequently being worked on are the user and clinical staff facing ones.
 Therefore, the following instructions focus on these components.
 The other components are considered optional.

-Instead of cloning repositories "manually" by copying their git URL from the project page and cloning it via git clone it is also possible to use the GitLab CLI to do so.
+Instead of cloning repositories "manually" by copying their git URL from the project page and cloning it via git clone it is also possible to use the GitHub CLI to do so.

 The user applications communicate via Firebase with the Opal PIE.
 You need your own Firebase project so that your local app can communicate with the backend components.